Dipit12/Coding-Resources/README.md

-## Coding Resources for Development
+## Coding Resources for Development and AI/ML

 # NodeJS
 - TypeScript